Framework for Reconciliation in Long Beach

 Catalyze action by presenting immediate, short-term, medium-term, and long-term recommendations for the City Council to consider.

-Recommendations to be presented to City Council following listening and convening.
+Recommendations presented to City Council on August 11, 2020.

-The Racial Equity and Reconciliation Initiative – Initial Report was shared with Mayor Robert Garcia and City Council on August 3 to coincide with the release of the Fiscal Year 2020-2021 budget.
-The report details actions to advance racial equity and reconciliation with the vision that race does not determine social and economic outcomes for those who live and work in Long Beach.
+The Racial Equity and Reconciliation Initiative – Initial Report was shared with Mayor Robert Garcia and City Council on August 3, 2020 to coincide with the release of the Fiscal Year 2020-2021 budget.
+The report details actions to address anti-Black racism, advance racial equity, and create a vision for Long Beach’s future where race does not determine social and economic outcomes.
 The initial report represents the fourth step in the Framework for Reconciliation following acknowledging, listening and convening with stakeholders to shape policy and ideas.

 The reconciliation process and report are intended to be a first start in accelerating racial equity in the city.
-The City will continue to provide opportunities for community input as the process to further advance racial equity and justice moves forward.
+The City will continue to work with the community and broader stakeholder network to share updates on progress and opportunities for input and collaboration.

-Additional comments and recommendations can also be sent to the Office of Equity by emailing EquityLB@longbeach.gov.
+Comments and recommendations can be sent to the Office of Equity by emailing EquityLB@longbeach.gov.

 - The State of Black Long Beach